Day Six: El Cuerpo Comienza a Recordar la Seguridad

 Greenspan (2003) insists that we cannot heal by bypassing the dark emotions.
 We can only heal by moving through them.
 This morning, lying in the grey light with tears running into my hair, I began to let myself grieve what was lost.

-I grieved for the years of contracted time, sold in increments to institutions that would not commit to me.
+I grieved for the years of contracted time, sold in increments to institutions that refused to commit.
 I grieved for the version of myself who believed she had to earn her right to exist through constant productivity.
 I grieved for the students I taught while running on empty, giving them less than they deserved because I had nothing left to give.
 I grieved for the relationships I neglected, the boundaries I failed to uphold, and the needs I refused to acknowledge, because acknowledging them would have required slowing down.

 And I grieved for the woman I might have become if I had been able to trust that I was enough.
-The woman who wrote her own work, who rested without guilt, who knew her value did not depend on her usefulness to others.
+The woman who wrote her own work, who rested without guilt, who knew her value stood apart from her usefulness to others.
 The woman who could be, without having to justify her existence through labour constantly.

 That woman is still possible.
-She is emerging slowly as her shoulders learn to drop and her jaw to soften.
-However, her emergence requires mourning the years during which she could not exist.
+She is emerging slowly, her shoulders learning to drop and her jaw to soften.
+However, her emergence requires mourning the years during which she had been unable to exist fully.
 Grief is part of becoming.

 A Somatic Record